sergiokopplin/indigo/_posts/2018-01-12-data_cookbook.md

 My understanding is that `pdflatex` is very conservative and applies no compression scheme.
 Substantial improvements in the file size can be found with loseless or modest lossy compression.

-Ghostscript is installed by default on most *nix and does a good job of reducing file size on its own.
+Ghostscript is installed by default on most Unix systems and does a good job of reducing file size on its own.

 ```bash
 gs \